robert-westenberger/knowledgebase/system-design/case-studies/url-shortening.md

 We could append the user id (which should be unique) to the input URL.
 However, if the user is not signed in, we would have to ask the user to choose a uniqueness key.
 Even after this, we have to keep trying to generate a key until we get a unique one.

 ## B. Generating keys offline
-We can have a standalone Key Generation Service that generates random six-letter strings beforehand and stores it in a DB.
+We can have a standalone Key Generation Service (**KGS**) that generates random six-letter strings beforehand and stores it in a DB.
 Whenever we want to shorten a URL, we will take one of the already generated keys and use it.
 We won't have to worry about dupes or collisions.

 ### Potential problem: concurrency
 As soon as a key is used, it should be marked in the db to ensure that it is not used again.
 If there are multiple servers reading keys concurrently, we might get a scenario where two or more servers try to read the same key from the DB.

+#### Possible solution
+Servers can use KGS to read/mark keys in the database.
+KGS can use two tables to store keys: one for keys that are not used yet, and one for all the used keys.
+As soon as KGS gives keys to one of the servers, it can move them to the used keys table.
+KGS can always keep some keys in memory to quickly provide them whenever a server needs them.

+For simplicity, as soon as KGS loads some keys in memory, it can move them to the used keys table.
+This ensures each server gets unique keys.
+If KGS dies before assigning all the loaded keys to some server, we will be wasting those keys–which could be acceptable, given the huge number of keys we have.

+KGS also has to make sure not to give the same key to multiple servers.
+For that, it must synchronize (or get a lock on) the data structure holding the keys before removing keys from it and giving them to a server.

+### Key Database Size
+With Base64 encoding, we can generate 68.7B unique six-letter keys.
+If we need one byte to store just one alphanumeric character, we can store these in
+$6 \text {(characters per key)} * 68.7B \text{(unique keys)} = 412 GB$